 Requirements to Open a Kid’s Saving Account

-Opening a savings account or investment account for your child isn’t too dissimilar from opening one for yourself as an adult.
+Opening a savings account or investment account for your child isn’t dissimilar to opening one for yourself as an adult.

 Because you’ll be a custodian or joint-owner on your child’s finances, you’ll need to identify and identify information.